defenseunicorns/uds-common/docs/uds-packages/guide.md

 When integrating an application with UDS, consider the following requirements and suggestions:

+### Step 1 - Sanity Check the Codebase

+Because one of the main goals of the Airgap App Store is to provide a trusted repository of vetted, packaged apps for National Security missions, we need to ensure these packages meet certain requirements.
+These packages should not be obviously malware, or maintained entirely or in majority by or in a foreign or agressor nation/state.

+- [ ] Using your best judgment, run a Google search against the repository name and look for signs that it may be compromised or otherwise untrustworthy.
+- [ ] Validate the contributors to the repository by entering the repository into [OSS Insight](https://ossinsight.io) and checking the `People` tab to see where the majority of contributions came from.
+If you see significant contributions from suspicious locations, notify the Airgap App Store team before proceeding with further integration work.
+For example, [Harbor](https://ossinsight.io/analyze/goharbor/harbor#people) has an overwhelming number of contributions originating from within China.

-### Step 1 - Zarf Package
+### Step 2 - Zarf Package

-Your goal is to bundle the upstream helm chart and images into a single Zarf package, defined in a `zarf.yaml`
+Your goal is to bundle the upstream Helm chart and images into a single Zarf package, defined in a `zarf.yaml`

 *reminder https://docs.zarf.dev*